 Bitesize steps to decarbonising your home & reducing fuel bills

 For most households, the first step to reaching a net-zero home will not be fitting a heat pump, it will be making your existing gas boiler run more efficiently.
 99% of households will be able to reduce their gas consumption today with small changes that improve boiler efficiency enormously.
 With better operation comes longer boiler lifespans and the likelihood of avoiding an interim gas boiler replacement so that your next purchase is a heat pump.
-This blog introduces our Step 1 to low carbon homes, so that we can reduce our carbon emissions and fuel bills every year on the way to net zero.
+This blog introduces stepped approach to low carbon homes, so that we can reduce our carbon emissions and fuel bills every year on the way to net zero.

 - Keeping to our 'carbon budget'